trixcc/Music-Playlist-Maker/README.md

 - As a user, I want to be able to remove a song from a playlist.
 - As a user, I want to be able to see how many songs are in a playlist.
 - As a user, I want to be able to view a list of all the song titles in a playlist.
+- As a user, I want to be able to save my playlist to file.
+- As a user, I want to be able to load my playlist from file.